braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/ab_test_projection.md

 ### How accurate are the projections?

 In testing, we found the projections to be about 70% accurate when picking between pairs of messages in real A/B tests.
-Take this into account when interpreting the messages that the model projects to win.
+Consider this when interpreting the messages the model projects to win.

 ### How do we use your data?